hamed-rezaee/flutter_component_architecture_poc/README.md

 - **Entity**: The `Entity` class represents the domain entity used in the presentation layer.
 It implements the `BaseEntity` interface.

-- **Service**: The `Service` class implements the `BaseService` interface and provides the implementation of the business logic operations.
-It depends on the `BaseRepository` interface.

 - **ExtendedBloc**: The `ExtendedBloc` class extends the `Bloc` class and implements the `StateListener` interface.
 It represents a specific type of business logic component in the presentation layer.
 It interacts with the `Service` and handles state changes.
 It implements the `onState()` method defined in the `StateListener` interface.

-- **Bloc**: The `Bloc` class represents a general business logic component in the presentation layer.
-It interacts with the `Service` and encapsulates the business logic operations.
+- **Bloc**: The `Bloc` class interacts with the `Service` and encapsulates the business logic operations, it is responsible for handling state changes.
+It is better to keep the business logic in the `Service` and use the `Bloc` as a wrapper to handle state changes.

 - **Widget**: The `Widget` class represents a UI component in the presentation layer.